conor667/CVwebsite/README.md

 # CVwebsite
 my CV website :)!

-## download code and write npm run dev to host the website locally to view!
+## download code and write npm run dev in the terminal to host the website locally to view!